FACING ISSUE WITH YOUR PRINTER ?

 A wireless printer prints from several devices without a mess of numerous tangled cables but sometimes leaves you frustrated with the situation when it is not working because of WiFi.
-Solutions that solve whether you could not connect the printer to the WiFi network or the printer refuses to respond through WiFi include multiple simple techniques for troubleshooting.
+Solutions that solve whether you cannot connect the printer to the WiFi network or printer not connecting to wifi include multiple simple techniques for troubleshooting.

-In this post, we take you through some of the common causes of your printer wifi failing to work and provide solutions step by step to get you back online and printing.
+In this post, we take you through some of the common causes of your printer not connecting to wifi and provide solutions step by step to get you back online and printing.

 Why is My Printer Not Connecting to WiFi?